Skip to main content

 b.
 My ‘time’ allocation:

 So I started estimating how much time to travel to & visit each site or activity ... being purposely ‘overgenerous.
 Then, I sequenced my daily walkabouts like a Fed EX or UPS driver.
 In addition, I scheduled 1 free day for every 7 travel days.
-Each SIT day was fulfilling. [pplk: Resource: ITIN example]
+Each travel day was fulfilling. [pplk: Resource: ITIN example]

 Student -led free CITY Tours: Many cities offer college student-led, free city tours once or twice a day giving you an informative walkabout that orients you to the most culturally & historically interesting part of the original Old Town.